JorjaFox/website/_posts-old-blog/2014-10-13-bad-blood-screencaps-recap.md

 Here's something to think about... that episode was written months ago and I promise you, the ebola mentions were in there from day one.
 Pretty awesome timing.

-What did you think about this week's <em>CSI</em>?
+What did you think about this week's _CSI_?

-There's no Jorja in next week's <em>CSI</em>, so I'll take a week off and catch up on sleep!
+There's no Jorja in next week's _CSI_, so I'll take a week off and catch up on sleep!